Public Universities and Region Growth: Insights from the University of California.

 The Cost of Adopting IPM Treatments for Pest and Disease Control by The California Bedding and Color Container Plant Industry.
 William A. Matthews, March 2013

 Economics of Carbon Credits from Voluntary Practices on Rice Farms in the Sacramento Valley

 (May 2011, pdf, 360kb) Cloe Garnache, John Thomas Rosen-Molina and Daniel A. Sumner

 This report provides an economic analysis of Green House Gas emissions from alternative rice production practices in the Sacramento Valley.

-Funding for Research into Specialty Crops (pdf)
+Public Funding for Research into Specialty Crops (pdf)

-has been underfunded, both in absolute terms and relative to other crops and
+This paper considers public funding for R&D directed to specialty crops.
+Specific questions to be addressed include whether R&D for specialty crops has been underfunded, both in absolute terms and relative to other crops and agriculture more generally.

 Authors: Julian M. Alston and Philip G. Pardey.
 May 2007